 The many doors in the hall lead to rooms filled with ceramics, glass work, and clay whistles, which are considered national toys.
 Notable amongst them are seven decorative plates from the series “Seven Beauties” based on Alisher Navoi’s poem “The Seven Planets.”
 Each beauty represents a country or region: India, Iraq, Iran, Mongolia, Sogia, Fergana, and Kharezm.
 The last door in the miniature painting hall leads to several rooms with more national artifacts like jewelry, wood carving, painting on wood, metalsmithing, and lacquer miniatures.

 Overall, The State Museum of Applied Arts of Uzbekistan is an excellent introduction to intricate and beautiful craftsmanship that Uzbekistan has been historically known for.
-It covers a breadth of applied workmanship, and is itself is a prime example of 19th century architecture.
+It covers a breadth of applied workmanship, and is itself a prime example of 19th century architecture.

 You’ll Also Love